pyamsoft/usergrant/README.md

 If you run "secondary" or "delegated" users, you cannot use this.

-Yes you can setup udev rules, but sometimes you just want a quick one-off Plus, writing a script is fun.
+Yes you can setup udev rules, but sometimes you just want a quick one-off.

+Plus, writing a script is fun.

 ## Issues